 The topic pinpricks me, causes me a rumble in my gut, as I think it does many.
 It pricks because actually I think we care about each other’s feelings and we care about violence.
 Maybe the discomfort we feel has to do with the structures of violence themselves.
 Maybe it has to do with how we are talking to each other.

-(And) I would like to think and write about “issues” of cultural appropriation and how it relates to empathy and finding alliance across difference.
+(And) I would like to contribute to the dialogue, to thinking and writing about “issues” of cultural appropriation and how it relates to empathy and finding alliance across difference.

 As much love as I see around me, we are also hating each other so much, so much of the time.
-And every time someone talks about love, there is equally one more person saying how sick they are of hearing about idealistic ideas of love.
+And every time someone talks about love, there is equally one more person saying how sick they are of hearing about idealistic ideas of love, another person shutting down, closing off.
 So many still feel silenced, angry, unsafe.

 At least, from my perspective (endnote ii), this is what some of what i am thinking about.